 P3 Assess how SME impact on the economy

 The small business enterprises impact the economy on the great extent.
 Entrepreneurship is the form which gives an individual an opportunity to be cultivated, motivated and remunerated to the greatest possible extent.
 Entrepreneurship can change the way of working and living.
 Small business enterprise can impact the economy of the country as well as also the other big institutions.
 Entrepreneurship can add value to national income of the country.
-The small business entrepreneurship can also affect the economy by offering improved products or technologies from entrepreneurs are able to enter new market to be developed and new wealth is also created

 It has also been assessed that the small business enterprise contributes around 42% of the GDP.
 The GDP can be termed as overall sum of all the gods and services produced within the country.
 Also the small business enterprises also effect the political parties of the country.